CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 {: .chapternumber .no_toc}

 ###You Killed Your Wife
-{: .chaptertitle }
+{: .chaptertitle}

 George Noles shook his head.
 “That isn’t all of it.
 You see there was one detail.
-The one thing I could remember clearly when I came too back in Sanderton, was this room.
+The one thing I could remember clearly when I came to back in Sanderton, was this room.
 I saw Liss just as she’s lying here and that was when someone struck me from behind.

 “The last thing I did before that person hit me, was to straighten a little gold locket Liss always wore at her throat.”
 He nodded at the body.